 The American Community Survey (ACS) was used to gather information on income and race/ethnicity for each census block group in Greenville County, SC.
-The ACS is operated through the US Census Bureau and provides communities with annual data outputs to plan investments and services.
-ACS 5-year estimates (2008-2012 for 2013 analyses; 2011-2015 for 2017 analyses) were available at the block group level and were downloaded from the ACS website.
+The ACS is operated through the US Census Bureau and provides communities with annual data outputs to plan investments and services.30 ACS 5-year estimates (2008-2012) were available at the block group level and were downloaded from the ACS website.
 The median household income for each census block group was used to categorize block groups into three tertiles (low, medium, and high income).
 The tertiles were determined by conceptual definitions of income levels while also ensuring a large enough sample to run analyses for each tertile.
-Each income category was defined as follows: low income (\$0 to \$34,999), medium income (\$35,000 to \$60,000), and high income (>\$60,000).
+Each income category was defined as follows: low income (0-\$34,999), medium income (\$35,000 to \$60,000), and high income (>\$65,000).
 For race/ethnicity, we identified the percentage of minority residents, defined as residents that do not identify with being non-Hispanic White, and block groups were again categorized into tertiles (low, medium, and high percent minority).
-Each race/ethnicity category was defined as follows: low percentage racial/ethnic minority (0-19.99%), medium percentage racial/ethnic minority (20.00-40.00%), and high percentage racial/ethnic minority (>40.00%).
-The study block groups for 2013 are shown in Figures 4A and 5A and for 2017 are shown in Figures 4B and 5B according to income and percent minority.
+Each race/ethnicity category was defined as follows: low percentage racial/ethnic minority (0-19.99%), medium percentage racial/ethnic minority (20.00-40.00%), and high percentage racial/ethnic minority (> 40.00%).
+The study block groups are shown in Figures 3 and 4 according to income and percent minority, respectively.